Best Physician Assistant Mortgage Loans: 2024 Guide

 • All borrowers must be current or former armed forces members or reserves in good standing.
 In cases where a veteran died in the line of duty, their spouse may also qualify for a VA loan.

 • VA loans don’t have a minimum credit score requirement.
-Instead, they require lenders to review your entire loan profile, which can make it easier to qualify if you have a troubled credit history.
+Instead, they require lenders to review your entire loan profile.

 • VA loans don’t require a down payment or PMI, but you will have to pay a funding fee equal to 2.3% of your home loan.